AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 > - [x] “I want to be able to add products to a shopping cart and easily view all the products in my shopping cart."
 * TEST RESULT: The store does offer 'add to cart' functionality.
 The cart can be accessed directly from the navigation bar at any time.
 > - [x] “I want to be able to easily change the quantities of the products in my shopping cart."
-* TEST RESULT: A User can easily update the quantitiy of a product in their shopping cart.
+* TEST RESULT: A User can easily update the quantity of a product in their shopping cart.
 > - [x] “I want to be able to be able to see the total cost of my current shopping basket from every page.”
-* TEST RESULT: A User can easily update the quantitiy of a product in their shopping cart.
+* TEST RESULT: A User can easily update the quantity of a product in their shopping cart.
 > - [x] “I want to be able to view a product detail page showing me all relevant information about a product.”
 * TEST RESULT: Every product has a product detail page showing all attributes/data about a product.
 > - [x] “I want to be able to easily register on the site and store my personal delivery information for automatic retrieval at the checkout when making purchases."
 * TEST RESULT: A User can register for a My Profile Account.
 They can record their delivery address themselves on their My Profile page.
 Or, if they make a purchase they can also opt to have their delivery info added to their My Profile page for future purchases.
 If they then buy another product, their delivery information will be pre-populated in the checkout form.
 > - [x] “I want to get an email confirmation/verification email after I register for an account."
 * TEST RESULT: A User will be sent a verification email upon registration.
-The must click on a reistration link in order to be able to sign-in on the store.
+They must click on a registration link in order to be able to sign-in on the store.
 > - [x] “I want to be able to easily login or logout of my account from every page."
 * TEST RESULT: A My Profile link is displayed in the top navigation bar on every page.
 When a user clicks on the icon/link a dropdown offers them a login/logout link depending on whether they are logged in or out at the time.
-> - [x] “I want to be able to view a Blog page and relvant informative Blog post articles."
+> - [x] “I want to be able to view a Blog page and relevant informative Blog post articles."
 * TEST RESULT: The store does offer a Blog page showing a list of all available posts.
 A user can click on a post item to view the full article.
 > - [x] “I want to be able to sign up to receive a newsletter in order to get information about new products, promotions, and lawn care advice/articles."
 * TEST RESULT: Users can subscribe to receive Newsletters.
 They can also easily unsubscribe if they wish too.